divonlan/genozip/docs/dvcf-rendering.rst

 Like ALT, the INFO and FORMAT subfields are not *lifted*, they are only *cross-rendered*.

 Genozip implements the 10 Rendering Algorithms (or *RendAlgs*) listed in the table below.
-They are similar to those defined in the `Dual-coordinates VCF Specification <https://www.researchgate.net/publication/351904893_The_Variant_Call_Format_Dual_Coordinates_Extension_DVCF_Specification>`_, with the following refinements:
+They are similar to those defined in the `Dual-coordinate VCF Specification <https://www.researchgate.net/publication/351904893_The_Variant_Call_Format_Dual_Coordinates_Extension_DVCF_Specification>`_, with the following refinements:
   - The trigger defined as *REF Change* in the DVCF specification is implemented in Genozip only in the case of a REF⇆ALT switch in a bi-allelic variant.
   - The A_tag RendAlg defined in the DVCF specification is implemented only for AN and is hence defined as A_AN in the table below.
   - All Genozip's RendAlgs are not only losslessly invertible (as required by the DVCF specification), but they are involutions - i.e. they are the inverse of themselves - applying them twice on the intended INFO or FORMAT value, results in getting the same value back.
 Hence, the same algorithm is applied to convert a field from Primary to Luft, and from Luft to Primary.